edakizak/edakizak/README.md

 ![hi](hii.jpg)

-🤓 I am a product designer.
+🤓 I am a full stack product designer.

 📫 I am curious about people and I like thinking about how people's minds work.
 I enjoy figuring out how people use products.